Sam Ard: Post-racing career

 After retiring as a driver, Ard became an owner, fielding cars for several drivers, most notably Jimmy Hensley and Jeff Burton, who claimed his first Grand National win driving Ard's car.

 Later life and death

 Ard battled Alzheimer's disease and Parkinson's disease.
 His family often received donations and aid from the racing community to help him.
 In 2006, drivers Kevin Harvick and Dale Earnhardt Jr. led a charge to donate a substantial amount of funds for the care of Ard and his family.
 After tying Ard's Nationwide Series single-season victory record in 2008, Kyle Busch announced that he would give $100,000 to aid Ard's family with his care and mounting medical expenses in his honor.

 Ard died on April 2, 2017, at the age of 78.

 Personal life

-Ard served in the Vietnam War as a member of the U. S. Air Force.
+Ard served in the Vietnam War as a member of the United States Air Force.
 He married his wife Jo in 1961, and they had four children.